Pop quiz. What’s wrong with this order confirmation email?

 What’s smart about this email marketing tactic is that Airbnb is recommending excursions located in the same area as the stay I just booked.
 It’s definitely relevant to my trip, and adds value by suggesting things to do that I might not have known about.

 If someone does you a favor, you’re probably going to feel a bit indebted to them.

 This psychological desire to even the scales is known as the reciprocity effect, and it can have a profound impact on customer loyalty, advocacy, and retention.

-For example, highlighting things like free shipping or applied discounts in the order summary is an easy way to demonstrate how you helped your customer save money.
+For example, highlighting things like free shipping or applied discounts in the order summary is an easy way for ecommerce businesses to demonstrate how they helped their customer save money.
 Here’s how DSW does it: